Ayu Khandro: Return to the caves of Togden Randgrig (1871)

 Aged 31 Ayu Khandro and Pema Yangkyi arrived at her old home, Drag ka Yang Dzong, where the caves of her old mentor Togden Rangrig and her aunt Dronkyi were.
 The only people left were a young nun Chang Chub, an old disciple Togden Pagpa and Kunzang Longyang.
 They stayed for a period of 2 weeks performing Guru Yoga, feast offerings and practice of the Guardians.
-Then after a fire puja the 2 friends and Kunzang Longyang left for pilgimage around Central Tibet.
+Then after a fire puja the 2 friends and Kunzang Longyang left for pilgrimage around Central Tibet.

 Pilgrimage to Central Tibet through Southern Tibet (1871–73)

 Tsawa

 The first place of pilgrimage was the region of Tsawa, with which they reached with about 20 other people also traveling on pilgrimage to Central Tibet.
 As instructed by Nyala Pema Dundel they begged for their food.
 On one of their alms rounds on the plateau of Gurchen Thang they came by a large encampment of nomads.
 Sitting to sing the Chöd practice they were approached by a young woman whose husband had been murdered.
 Neither of them had any experience dealing with funerals yet as dealing with the dead and especially those who died in unfavorable ways is strongly connected to Chöd they agreed.Traveling to a cemetery to the south they came across another wandering male Chöd practitioner.
 They then remembered Nyala Pema Dundel's prophecy that they would meet a Chodpa who would help them in Tsawa.
 On meeting them the Chodpa asked which one of them was Dorje Paldron?
 He then stated, " I am a disciple of Khyentse Yeshe Dorje (Do Khyentse), my name is Semnyi Dorje and I was born in Kongpo.
 I have no fixed abode.
 I have been practicing here for the last few days.
 Several days ago when I was between sleeping and waking I received a communication that someone called Dorje Paldron was coming."
 He then offered to help them with murdered corpse and they all practiced for 7 days.
-Semnyi Dorje also gave them teachings on the Dzinpa Rangdrol Chöd.
+Semnyi Dorje also gave them teachings on the Dzinpa Rangdrol chöd.